Special Standing Courses

 Processing of registration forms for fall courses will begin after incoming students pre-register.

-The Spring 2024 course schedule is available here.
+The Summer 2024 course schedule is available here.
 For information on how to navigate Atlas, click here.
 RSPH courses will be offered in person and online.
 Additional information, including details about online and/or asynchronous online components to in person classes, may be found on Atlas.

 Students who are interested in applying for course enrollment should email rsphenrollmentservices@emory.edu.